 One of the best things about living in the Philippines is that scuba diving is possible the whole year round!
 While July to September is considered as low season due to the monsoon rain in the region, this never really stopped us from going.
 The logic being why not?
 Are you afraid you’ll get wet?
 So we in Manila, rain or shine, we sport our sunglasses and head south on weekends!

 Because of all these, there is absolutely no shortage of dive resorts in Anilao.
-On the top of my head, I can easily name 10 to 15 resorts for all types of budget.
+Some of those that I’ve been over the years are:

 A typical day trip for a group of 5-6 divers with their own gears will cost between 1,500-1,700 pesos ($30-35) per person.
 This includes 2 boat dives, dive master/guides, lunch at resort, and dive pass.
 If you go to resorts with awesome house reef such as Planet Dive, Diver’s Sanctuary, Dive and Trek, then you can eliminate boat which costs 3,000 pesos (to be shared) and spend <1,000 pesos for the day trip with unlimited shore entry dive.
 An overnight stay will cost about 2,000 pesos ($40) for twin sharing.
 Discovery scuba diving costs about 3,000 pesos inclusive of briefing, gears, and discovery dive.